 K-12 schools, and senior centers throughout the county.

-The Sawmill Road Library at 702 Sawmill Rd.
-Ste 101, Bloomsburg, PA 17815 serves as a walk-in base library for the bookmobile.
+The walk-in library at 702 Sawmill Rd.
+Ste 101, Bloomsburg, PA 17815 serves as a base library for the bookmobile and a county library.
 It is open five days per week – see library hours.
-There are 23,000+ books, audiobooks, and DVDs here in addition to the 5000+ items on the bookmobile.
+There are 25,000+ books, audiobooks, and DVDs here in addition to the 5000+ items on the bookmobile.
 Browse and check out books from our large collection.
 Return items you checked out on the bookmobile.
 Use the public computer.
 Book donations for our book sales are accepted year-round (book donations suspended until July 1).

 Use the lower parking lot in the back of the building to get to the library entrance.
 See map and get driving directions.